 Kim Tingler, Co-Head, HR, A+E Networks

 With people at the core of every organization’s success story, it’s not surprising that innovative HR initiatives can have a significant impact on the business.
-During the Symposium’s closing session, four CHROs will share insight into how HR professionals of all levels can be agents of change.
+During the Symposium’s closing session, three CHROs will share insight into how HR professionals of all levels can be agents of change.

 Registration fee includes access to the pre-event networking reception, general and breakout sessions, networking breakfast and Excellence in HR Awards Luncheon.

 Group discounts are available for 6+ attendees from the same company.
 Contact Colleen Gorniak for details.

 All of the HR Symposium’s events will take place at The Inn at Penn located at 3600 Sansom Street.
 However, CTHRA’s room block at The Inn at Penn is sold-out.
 Alternative hotel accommodations are available just two blocks away at the Sheraton Philadelphia University City.